innopolis-devops/labs/app_python/README.md

 ## Usage

-In terms of usage, two options are possible:
+In terms of usage, the single option is possible:

-- If you want to view the application, just open the address 127.0.0.1:80 in your browser.
+- If you want to view the application, just open the address `127.0.0.1:8080` in your browser.

-- If you want to stop a running application, type the following command in the terminal:

-    ```bash
-    docker stop flask
-    ```

 ## Contribution